Azure-Samples/openai-end-to-end-baseline/README.md

     - `Microsoft.ManagedIdentity`
     - `Microsoft.OperationalInsights`
     - `Microsoft.Storage`
+    - TODO: This is the list from "Basic" -- What's missing for Baseline?

   - The subscription selected must have the following quota available in the location you'll select to deploy this implementation.

     - Azure OpenAI: Standard, GPT-35-Turbo, 25K TPM
     - Storage Accounts: 2
+    - TODO: This is the list from "Basic" -- What's missing for Baseline?

 - Your deployment user must have the following permissions at the subscription scope.